convolabai/opensense/frontend/README.md

 - **Real-time transformation**: See raw webhooks converted to canonical events
 - **Mapping generation**: Use LLM to generate JSONata mappings
 - **Live metrics**: Monitor system performance and event processing stats
-- **Educational content**: Learn how OpenSense transforms event data
+- **Educational content**: Learn how LangHook transforms event data

 ## Architecture

-The frontend is a single-page React application that communicates with the OpenSense FastAPI backend through a proxy during development and is served as static files in production.
+The frontend is a single-page React application that communicates with the LangHook FastAPI backend through a proxy during development and is served as static files in production.